Free to Public

 Traditional methods of pest control rely primarily on routine use of pesticides and other hazardous chemicals as a preemptive strike against pests and disease.
 The use of these toxins is not without hazard to our environment and personal health.
 Residue from commonly used agricultural and landscape pesticides has been found in our groundwater, soil, wildlife, and food placing the health of humans and the environment at risk for illness.
 The Preservation Foundation’s IPM methods rely heavily on the use of cultural practices, beneficial insects, bacteria, and other organisms to combat and alleviate any potential threats to our landscapes, thus helping to reduce the potential negative impact on the environment and ourselves.
 Only as a last resort will toxic chemicals be applied to our landscapes.
 By using these toxic chemicals only as a final course of action, we can help to reduce the adverse health risk to our environment and begin to cultivate a healthy and safe environment for all of nature’s wonders.

-Join us this season as guest scientists and experts lead the way in educating us on the importance of healing the environment through the use of Integrated Pest Management (IPM).
+Join us this season for the second of three lectures as guest scientists and experts lead the way in educating us on the importance of healing the environment through the use of Integrated Pest Management (IPM).